thomasgtaylor/how.wtf/content/post/2023-03-02-how-to-install-microsoft-edge-on-ubuntu.md

 categories:
 - os
 date: 2023-03-02 01:35:00-04:00
-description: How to install Microsoft Edge on Ubuntu or Linux Mint or other Debian-baseddistributions.
+description: How to install Microsoft Edge on Ubuntu or Linux Mint or other Debian-based distributions.
 tags:
 - linux
 title: How to install Microsoft Edge on Ubuntu